Glossary

 The census is a population census conducted by the Statistical Offices of the German federal government and states that is meant to provide the most exact possible snapshot of basic data on the population, occupations and residential situation.
 The 2011 Census reflected the first Germany-wide census since reunification.
 It is said to be register-based because government data was used for this purpose.
 The census is conducted every 10 years; due to the pandemic, the last census took place in 2022.

-In addition to the information that usually must be directly present for a video view (meta data such as the URL or time stamp), additional characterizing variables are assigned to the video when tagging is employed.
-These variables are of a descriptive nature and are known in the measurement system as customer variables, which are assigned to each video to be measured or each advertising unit played on the tagged player via the provider’s content management system (CMS).
+In addition to information that is generally required for a call—so-called metadata, such as URL or timestamp—the measurement framework also предусматривает assigning additional descriptive variables to the content.
+These variables are descriptive in nature and are referred to in the measurement system as customer variables, which are assigned to each content item to be measured or to the advertising unit.

 Channel sharing refers to the use of one frequency for several programmes, so-called window programmes.
 It requires the approval of the state media authorities.